nickbalan/portfolio-website/README.md

 - All pages must have a Scroll To Top Button
 - All pages must have a Responsive Mobile Navbar
 - All pages must have a Modal Image Gallery.

-### To Do:

-- All pages must have an improved Mobile layout
-- All pages must have an improved Mobile Navbar design.

 ## Key Features